 - Rounds of medications and antibiotics, follow ups with surgeon

-- Processing my emotions and feelings of fear, abandonment, vulnerability, pressure, guilt, new love, new identity, all of it.
-So much of it.
+- Processing my emotions and feelings of fear, abandonment, vulnerability, pressure, guilt, anger, identity loss, grief and sadness… but hope

-- Various promotional projects for conference, meetings, new stages of planning, more work and juggling both careers
+- Various promotional projects for conference I was directing, meetings, new stages of planning, more work and juggling both jobs

 - Then we noticed an onset of infection in my surgical incisions, likely from having them open for draining the hematoma (had tubes put in/removed to continue draining the blood), started new round of medications